Ian Book Transforming Notre Dame into Instant College Football Playoff Threat

 Of Book's nine incompletions, there were three well-defended passes, two proper throwaways, two drops, a tough back-shoulder ball and an errant downfield shot.
 That's it.

-Additionally, the Irish truly haven't sacrificed mobility going from Wimbush to Book—and the latter has been scrambling with purpose.
+Additionally, the Irish haven't sacrificed mobility in going from Wimbush to Book—and the latter has been scrambling with purpose.

 "What I liked the most about Book tonight," said Kelly after the win, "was if it didn't look right to him he didn't enter into that picture; he got out of it.
 And he got out of it with his feet."